Rockefeller Center: 1990s to present

 In January 2020, Tishman Speyer hired Gabellini Sheppard Associates to design a renovation for Channel Gardens, Rockefeller Plaza, and the Lower Plaza.
 These plans included modifications to lighting, planting, pathways, and facades.
 The plans were approved that April.
 Gabellini Sheppard also proposed renovating the International Building's lobby.
 A rooftop garden above Radio City Music Hall opened in September 2021.
 Starting in 2022, a roller rink called Flipper's Roller Boogie Palace was set up in the Lower Plaza from April to October.
 In addition, 19 eateries opened within Rockefeller Center during the early 2020s, including 12 sit-down restaurants.
+In April 2023, Tishman Speyer proposed renovating ten of 10 Rockefeller Plaza's upper stories into a 130-room hotel.
+At the time, 93 percent of the complex's office space was leased, but the offices were largely empty during workdays.
+An event venue named Hero opened at Rockefeller Center that November.
+The Rockefeller Group also renovated the complex in the mid-2020s, adding restaurants and stores, and Tishman Speyer refinanced Rockefeller Center in October 2024 with a $3.5 billion loan.

 Buildings

-The current complex is a combination of two building complexes and a standalone building: the original 14 Art Deco office buildings from the 1930s, one building across 51st Street built in 1947, and a set of four International-style towers built along the west side of Avenue of the Americas during the 1960s and 1970s.
+The current complex is a combination of two building complexes and a standalone building: 13 of the original Art Deco office buildings from the 1930s, one building across 51st Street built in 1947, and a set of four International-style towers built along the west side of Avenue of the Americas during the 1960s and 1970s.
 The center spans 22 acre in total, with some 17,000,000 ft2 in office space.